atomac19/py-school-catalogue/README.md

 Putting my knowledge of classes to the test by creating a digital school catalog for the New York City Department of Education
 ## Description
 The Department of Education wants the catalog to hold quick reference material for each school in the city.
-We need to create classes for primary and high schools.
+I need to create classes for primary, middle and high schools.
 ### Features
 These classes share properties and methods, each will inherit from a parent School class.
-Our parent and three child classes have the following properties, getters, setters, and methods:
+My parent and three child classes have the following properties, getters, setters, and methods:
 ####School

     -Properties: name (string), level (one of three strings: 'primary', 'middle', or 'high'), and numberOfStudents (integer)